mare-imbrium/umbra/README.md

 Some methods of `Field` are:

 - `text` (or `default`) for setting starting value of field.
-- `maxlen` - maximum length allowed
+- `maxlen` - maximum length allowed during entry
 - `values` - list of valid values
 - `valid_range` - valid numeric range
+- `valid_regex` - valid regular expression for text entered
-- `above` - lower limit for numeric value
+- `above` - lower limit for numeric value (value should be above this)
-- `below` - upper limit for numeric value
+- `below` - upper limit for numeric value (value should be below this)
-- `mask`  - character to show for each character entered
+- `mask`  - character to show for each character entered (useful for password entry)
+- `null_allowed` - true or false.
+Can field be left blank.
 - `type`  - specify what characters may be entered in the field.
 Can be:
      :integer, :float, :alpha, :alnum, Float, Integer, Numeric.
 A regexp may also be passed in.

 > ##### Exercise
+>
 >Make a program with a label and a field.
 Do not add any validations or ranges to it.
 Get it to work.
 >
 >Try various validations on it.
 At the time of writing this (0.1.1) on_leave is not triggered as there is only one field.
 FIXME.
 So make a second field.
 What happens when you enter data that fails the validation ?